|

 I'm sure he was going to."

-looking after our guest and that we'll be down soon, okay?"
-Mart told Trixie in
+after our guest and that we'll be down soon, okay?"
+Mart told Trixie in a firm tone,

 "Okay, sorry for interrupting."